When should I submit a complaint?

 Please provide as much information as possible.
-Please be as specific as possible when completing the form or leaving a message.
-Please consider the following when completing the complaint:
+Please be as specific as possible.
+Consider the following when completing the complaint:

-• When – date(s) or time period that the incident(s) occurred
+- When – date(s) or time period when the incident(s) occurred

 Remember, a complaint with limited information cannot always be investigated.

 Do I need to give you my name or any identifying information or may I remain anonymous?

 It is not necessary to give your name or contact information, but not doing so may impede further investigation if more specific information is needed.

 Please note that if you choose to give your contact information, the Whistleblower Program, upon receipt of your complaint, will take all necessary steps to protect your anonymity to the extent this is possible.

 When you file your complaint over the phone or online you will be offered a report number and four-digit PIN.
 You will then able to provide additional information, request a status update, submit documents and files, and communicate anonymously with the County's Whistleblower program.

 Will I find out the results of my complaint?